totallykyle199/CS230-Operating-Platforms/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

-- The client is The Gaming Room who has tasked me with desining a game called 'Draw It or Lose It'.
+-The client is The Gaming Room who has tasked me with desining a game called 'Draw It or Lose It'.
 The requirments of the software include running on multiple platforms, allow for multiple teams with multiple users assigned to them, only one instance of a game is allowed to run, and each team is allowed a unique name.

 What did you do particularly well in developing this documentation?